Medically reviewed by Drugs.com. Last updated on Dec 14, 2022.

-Respiratory: nasal congestion, itching, rhinorrhea, sneezing, sore throat, excess mucus or phlegm, sinus trouble, heavy breathing, hoarseness, cough, shortness of breath.
+Nasal congestion, itching, rhinorrhea, sneezing, sore throat, excess mucus or phlegm, sinus trouble, heavy breathing, hoarseness, cough, shortness of breath.

-Cardiovascular: nose bleeds, phlebitis, edema, increased blood pressure, non-specific ECG changes, palpitations, tachycardia.
+Nose bleeds, phlebitis, edema, increased blood pressure, non-specific ECG changes, palpitations, tachycardia.

-Gastrointestinal: excessive gas, hemorrhoids, diarrhea, ulcer.
+Excessive gas, hemorrhoids, diarrhea, ulcer.

-Musculoskeletal: painful shoulders, legs or knees; tremors; twitching.
+Painful shoulders, legs or knees; tremors, twitching.

-Genitourinary: increased frequency of, or discomfort during, urination; increased or decreased sexual interest.
+Increased frequency of, or discomfort during, urination; increased or decreased sexual interest.

-Dermatologic: oily skin, pruritus, acne, athlete's foot, cold sores, alopecia.
+Oily skin, pruritus, acne, athlete's foot, cold sores, alopecia.

-Psychiatric: depression, paranoia, fatigue, restlessness, confusion, disorientation, hallucinations, nightmares, bad dreams.
+Depression, paranoia, fatigue, restlessness, confusion, disorientation, hallucinations, nightmares, bad dreams.

-Depression, suicide, attempted suicide and suicidal ideation have been reported in the post-marketing experience with Naltrexone hydrochloride used in the treatment of opioid dependence.
-No causal relationship has been demonstrated.
-In the literature, endogenous opioids have been theorized to contribute to a variety of conditions.
 In some individuals the use of opioid antagonists has been associated with a change in baseline levels of some hypothalamic, pituitary, adrenal, or gonadal hormones.
 The clinical significance of such changes is not fully understood.

-Adverse events, including withdrawal symptoms and death, have been reported with the use of Naltrexone hydrochloride in ultra rapid opiate detoxification programs.
+Adverse events, including withdrawal symptoms and death, have been reported with the use of naltrexone hydrochloride in ultra rapid opiate detoxification programs.
 The cause of death in these cases is not known (see WARNINGS).